firefinchdev/Navigation-Bar-Magisk-Module/README.md

 ## Instructions
 TO Enable:

-1. Download and flash the module.
+1. [Download](https://github.com/firefinchdev/Navigation-Bar-Magisk-Module/releases) and flash the module.
 2. Reboot

 TO Disable:

 1. Disable Module from Magisk Manager.
 2. Reboot
-OR
-3.Download and flash this via TWRP